 Why This Matters

-Fujifilm’s X-mount has been on a hot streak — the X100VI became the most talked-about camera of 2024, and the GFX100RF proved medium format could go compact.
+Fujifilm’s X-mount has been on a hot streak — the X100VI became the most talked-about camera of 2024, the Fujifilm X-E5 brought flagship features to the rangefinder line, and the GFX100RF proved medium format could go compact.
 But as PetaPixel noted, lens releases slowed significantly in 2025, with only three new optics all year.

 This vote signals that Fujifilm recognizes the gap and wants to prioritize the glass photographers actually need.
 With third-party manufacturers like Sigma, Tamron, and Viltrox aggressively expanding into X-mount territory, Fujifilm’s first-party lens strategy matters more than ever.